Do You Need to Take Vegan Calcium Supplements?

 - Fortified fruit juices.

 Surprisingly these beverages offer an absorption rate that matches or even exceeds cow’s milk.
-You’ll have to shake the carton too, but potentially, you can get more mineral from juice than from plant milks.
+You’ll have to shake the carton too, but potentially, you can get more mineral from juice than from plant milk.

 Calcium and Vitamin D